AntonioAPDL/antonio-aguirre.github.io/README.md

 - **Fallback behavior:** if `_sandbox/nws_ensemble_point` is absent, updater builds JSON directly from NOAA NWPS APIs.
 - **Ops guard:** on updater errors, CI can keep the last tracked artifact by setting `BIG_TREES_FORECAST_ALLOW_STALE_ON_ERROR=1`.

-To update the tracked forecast JSON:
+To refresh the bundled forecast JSON locally:

 ```bash
 scripts/update_big_trees_forecast.sh
 ```

-If the forecast JSON is missing, the plot still renders observations only and logs a console warning.
+If the live-data request fails, the page tries the bundled fallback.
+If both are missing, the plot still renders observations only and logs a console warning.

 ### QDESN overlay (median + 95% CI)